Matthew-Hurrell/viva-la-nacho/README.md

 #### Unlike Recipe Notification

-When a user unlikes a recipe from the my favourites page and the page is refreshed, a notification is displayed to the user at the top of the page confirming that the recipe has been unliked.
+When a user unlikes a recipe from the my favourites page and the page is refreshed, and a notification is displayed to the user at the top of the page confirming that the recipe has been unliked.
 This can be hidden by the user by clicking the x icon button.
-If the notification is not manually exited it will automatically be removed from view after three seconds.
+If the notification is not manually exited it will automatically time out and be removed from view after three seconds.

 ![My Favourites Unlike Notification](readme/assets/images/recipe-unliked-notification.png)